 Try to make everything as easy to find as possible.
 You might set up a small changing table near your bed, fully equipped with wipes, diapers, a milk pump, washcloth and anything else you might need during your nighttime feedings.
 Another thing you might consider is keeping the crib or bassinet close to the bed in the first couple of weeks.
 Anything to make the process easier will pay off in the long run.

-After a couple months of nighttime breastfeeding, you may be asking yourself this question.
-The answer to this question may vary for each individual mother and child.
+After a couple of months of nighttime breastfeeding, you may be asking yourself this question.
+The answer to this question may vary for each mother and child.
 The most important thing to address before getting started is why you want your baby to sleep through the night?
-Make sure that it is the right time for your baby and the right time for you.
+Make sure that it’s the right time for your baby and the right time for you.
 You shouldn’t feel pressured due to friends or family.
 Take things at your own pace.

 Introducing Sleep Cues

 First, you should consider how to reduce breastfeeding at night.
 If you stop cold turkey you may have problems with engorged breasts and a very fussy and confused baby.
 There are several different methods to continue breastfeeding and sleeping through the night.

 If your baby falls asleep while breastfeeding then you can try introducing sleep cues to start preparing them to sleep on their own.
 Try bringing a stuffed animal or soft blanket to bed with you when you are nursing your baby.
 Play some music every night when you are putting them to sleep.

 Make sure to think of a well-structured plan before you begin the process.
 If your baby is accustomed to nursing regularly through the night, you should gradually reduce feedings and snuggle time so it’s not a harsh shock to them.
 Once you have a system in place, be consistent and you can expect to see some results within a week or two.